What Jesus says about the Holy Spirit

 I occasionally talk to believers who find it hard to understand why the Holy Ghost, as well as the Father and the Son, is God - one of the three persons of the Trinity.
 I usually use examples from Scripture to show the qualities and actions that identify the Father and the Son as persons, and that the Holy Ghost is described in the same way as a person.
 Then I name the many titles used to refer to the Holy Spirit in the Bible.
 And finally, I'll talk about what Jesus taught about the Holy Spirit.
 In this letter, I will focus on his teachings.

-In the Gospel of John, Jesus speaks about the Holy Spirit in three ways: the Holy Spirit, Spirit of Truth, and ParaklÄtos (a Greek word translated into various Bible translations with Advocates, Counselors, Helpers, and Comforters).
-Scripture shows that Jesus did not see the Holy Spirit as a source of power.
-The word paraklÄtos means “someone who stands by” and is commonly referred to in Greek literature as a person who represents and defends someone in a cause.
-In the writings of John, Jesus calls himself paraklētos and uses the same term in relation to the Holy Spirit.
+In the Gospel of John, Jesus speaks of the Holy Spirit in three ways: Holy Spirit, Spirit of Truth, and Paraclētos (a Greek word that is reproduced in various Bible translations with advocates, counselors, helpers and comforters).
+Scripture shows that Jesus did not see the Holy Spirit merely as a source of strength.
+The word paraklētos means “someone to stand by” and is generally referred to in Greek literature as a person who represents and defends someone in a matter.
+In John's writings, Jesus calls himself paraklētos and uses the same term to refer to the Holy Spirit.

-The night before his execution, Jesus told his disciples that he would leave them (John 13,33) but promised not to leave them "as orphans" (John 14,18).
+The evening before his execution, Jesus told his disciples that he would leave them (John 13,33), but promised not to leave them "as orphans" (John 14,18).
 In his place, he promised, he would ask the father to send "another comforter [Paraklētos]" who would then be with them (John 14,16).
-By saying a "different one," Jesus indicated that there is a first (Himself), and that the coming one, like Himself, would be a divine person of the Trinity, not just a force.
-Jesus served them as paraklÄtos - in his presence (even in the midst of heavy storms) the disciples found the courage and the strength to leave their "comfort zones" to join his ministry for the benefit of all humanity.
-Now Jesus' departure was over and they were understandably deeply disturbed.
-Until then, Jesus was the ParaklÄtos of the disciples (see 1, John 2,1, where Jesus is referred to as the "advocate" [ParaklÄtos]).
-Thereafter (especially after Pentecost), the Holy Spirit would be its advocate - its ever-present counselor, comforter, helper and teacher.
+By saying "another", Jesus implied that it was a first (Himself) and the coming one, like himself, would be a divine person of the Trinity, not just a force.
+Jesus served them as paraklētos - in his presence (even in the midst of severe storms), the disciples found the courage and the strength to leave their "comfort zones" to join his ministry for the benefit of all mankind.
+Now Jesus was saying goodbye and understandably they were deeply worried.
+Until then, Jesus was the paraclete of the disciples (see 1 John 2,1, where Jesus is referred to as an "advocate" [Paraklētos]).
+After (especially after Pentecost) the Holy Spirit would be their advocate - their ever-present advisor, comforter, helper and teacher.
 What Jesus promised to his disciples and what the Father sent was not just a force, but a person - the third person of the Trinity, whose ministry is to accompany and guide the disciples on the Christian path.

-In communion with the Father and the Son, the Holy Spirit has a special task.
+In communion with the father and the son, the Holy Spirit has a special task.
 Instead of talking about himself, he points people to Jesus, who then brings them to the Father.
-Instead of doing his will, the Holy Spirit takes on the will of the Father according to what the Son announces.
-The divine will of the one, united, triune God proceeds from the Father through the Word (Jesus) and is carried out by the Holy Spirit.
-We can now rejoice and find help through the personal presence of God in the work of the Holy Spirit, our ParaklÄtos.
-Our ministry and our worship belong to the triune God, into three divine persons, one being in being, acting, willing and aiming.
+Instead of doing his will, the Holy Spirit takes on the will of the father according to what the son says.
+The divine will of the one, united, triune God comes from the Father through the Word (Jesus) and is carried out by the Holy Spirit.
+We can now be happy and receive help through the personal presence of God in the work of the Holy Spirit, our Paraclētos.
+Our service and our worship belong to the triune God, in three divine persons, being one in being, acting, willing and aiming.
 Thankful for the Holy Spirit and his work.

 GRACE COMMUNION INTERNATIONAL